merely-useful/py-rse/index.md

 ## Pipelining {#scripting-pipeline}

-Most of the Unix commands we have seen so far follow a useful convention: if the user doesn't specify the names of any input files, they read from standard input.\index{standard input!in Python}
+Most Unix commands follow a useful convention: if the user doesn't specify the names of any input files, they read from standard input.\index{standard input!in Python}
 Similarly,